-Now during my post college years, I worked at a huge retirement community.
-There were almost 3000 residents, which happens to be twice the size of the college I attended.
+Now during my post college years, I worked at a huge retirement community with almost 3000 residents.
 So aside from my grandparents who I lived with, I saw hundreds of seniors daily.
-With that much exposure, I came to realize that some of the grumpiness that my grandparents and other seniors had could be largely a result of pain.
+With that much exposure, I came to realize that some of the grumpiness that my grandparents and other seniors have could be largely a result of pain.
 Herein we start our dissection.
 (Get those gloves on!)

 1. Blame it on Pain

 If you think someone is grumpy simply because of age, think again.
 Blame the grumpiness not on their age, but consider blaming it on their pain.

 Example.
 I knew a man who was 95+ who everyone considered grumpy.
 Honestly, he was….
 There was a period of time where he was exceptionally grumpy though.
 And well, we just assumed he was getting older, thus grumpier.
 He would yell at people.
 He made some people cry.
 He was just difficult.
 He even hit someone once who was sincerely trying to help.
 My compassion for him arrived when I realized that his pain was really PAINFUL.
 Elementary stuff I know yet sometimes we forget that when in pain, people aren’t able to act pretty or nice.
 You don’t always speak in a calm manner.
 You don’t always use polite words.
 Sometimes you kick, you punch, you scream.
 In short, you have much less control over your emotions.
 For this man, his body had been breaking down for awhile (goodness, he was close to 100!).
 In particular, he had a wound after a fall and it wasn’t healing.
 It hurt.
 It made walking and everything for that matter more difficult.
 So snapping at people was a natural reaction to the pain.